 Horticulture Help Line: Every year the Vermilion County Extension Office receives gardening questions from local residents regarding plants, insects and plant diseases.
 Master Gardeners research and answer these calls providing reliable information at no cost to residents.
 217-442-8615

 Speakers Bureau: Master Gardeners deliver horticulture presentations to local community organizations on a wide variety of topics like Container Gardening, Pollinator Pockets, Herb Gardens, Vegetable Gardens, Seed Starting, Annuals and Perennials, Trees and Shrubs etc. Call the Extension Office for more information: 217-442-8615

 VA Committee: Master Gardeners volunteer about 2,500 hours a year at the Danville VA.
 They are active in the VA Greenhouse where they propagate, grow, and maintain plants.
-They design, plant and maintain a Pollinator Garden on the grounds where visitors, staff and veterans can sit and enjoy hummingbirds, butterflies and other pollinators zip in and out.
-They are responsible for maintaining the VA Healing Garden- as peaceful secluded garden available only to veterans residents, as well as monthly Horticulture Therapy programs for veterans in several areas and different ages.
+They design, plant and maintain a Pollinator Garden on the grounds.
+They are responsible for maintaining the VA Healing Garden- as peaceful secluded garden available only to veterans residents, as well as monthly programs for veterans of different ages.

 Douglas Discovery Garden Master Gardeners plant and maintain annual, perennial flower, herb and vegetable gardens with the local community.
-They collaborate with local schools to offer gardening classes in winter months culminating with students planting seedlings in about 20 raised beds in May.
+There is also a small orchard.
+They collaborate with local schools to offer horticulture classes in winter months culminating with students planting in May.

-It is essential that you report all volunteer hours earned using the reporting website.
-These hours enable the sponsors to understand the value provided by Master Gardeners and to justify continued support for the program.
+It is important that Master Gardeners log volunteer and education hours using the reporting website.
+These hours enable our sponsors to understand the value provided by Master Gardeners to the community.